-Patrick Mahomes Helps Toronto Raptors Find A New City To Move To: ‘Bring Them To KC!’
+Patrick Mahomes Suggests New Home For Toronto Raptors: ‘Bring Them To KC!’

 Other pro sports have temporarily moved to the United States from Canada due to the COVID-19 pandemic.
 The Toronto Blue Jays were forced to play a majority of its home games in Buffalo toward the end of the MLB season.

 There is still a long way to go before an official location will be named as the new home for the NBA club.
-Ultimately, the decision would only be temporary until government officials note that travel between the two countries can be done safely.
-However, it seems like numerous Chiefs fans are excited about the concept of having a member of the NBA make its way to the Show Me State.
+Ultimately, the decision would only be temporary until government officials decide that travel between the two countries can be done safely.
+However, it seems like numerous Chiefs fans are excited about the concept of having a professional basketball team make its way to the Show Me State.

 The Raptors have the potential to generate an enormous fan base as well as significant amounts of revenue in Missouri, as it is one of the most dominating clubs in the Eastern Conference, according to Bleacher Report.
 Last season, the squad, led by All-Star Kyle Lowry, finished with the second-best record in the conference.
 Despite losing superstar Kawhi Leonard, the club wrapped up the year with a 53-19 record after being eliminated from the playoffs by the Boston Celtics in seven games.